tmm1/rbtrace/README.md

-# rbtrace

-like strace, but for ruby code
+# rbtrace: like strace, but for ruby code

+rbtrace shows you method calls happening inside another ruby process in real time.

+rbtrace works on ruby 1.8 and 1.9, running on linux or mac osx.

 ## usage